MLP ETF (AMZA) Hits New 52-Week High

 More Gains Ahead?

-Currently, AMZA might remain strong, given a weighted alpha of 13.80 and a higher 20-day volatility of 25.37%.
+The momentum in AMZA remains strong, given a weighted alpha of 12.30.
 There is definitely still some promise for investors who want to ride on this surging ETF.

 Want key ETF info delivered straight to your inbox?